The Argument from Human Behavior

-At Fellowship Books we believe spiritual joy should be the foundation of every doctrine.
+Also, we are centered on spiritual joy as the foundation of every doctrine.
 Jesus, the Apostle Paul, and the Apostle John all stated that the purpose for their preaching was to help people be filled with the Joy of the Lord.
-Of course, the big obstacle to that is the fact most people are already filled with the joy of money and other worldly joys and thus do not care at all to replace some of those joys with the Joy of the Lord.
+We are not altruists as is almost every American churchgoer.

 This revised edition offers a deeper Biblical perspective into the controversial topic of Donald Trump and his support from misguided Evangelicals.
 It also explains why “playing the Biblical God card” is a necessity for preserving our nation.

 In today's political climate, the alliance between Trump and Evangelicals is puzzling.
 Many have questioned how Trump, who has shown hatred for the Biblical concept of mercy, could garner such support from a religious community.
-"Defeating Conservative Republicanism" seeks to answer this question by bringing back into America’s conscience the Biblical concepts of mercy, of hypocrisy and of eternal punishment for unrepentant immorality.
+The Evangelical Bullies seeks to answer this question by bringing back into America’s conscience the Biblical concepts of mercy, of hypocrisy and of eternal punishment for unrepentant immorality.

 The author of the book, Eric Demaree, argues that when Trump speaks, what his devotees hear is: “Vote for me and you can be as immoral as you want to be.”
 He goes on to say that Trump is the perfect champion for immorality because he has "destroyed his conscience and is proud of it."